StarStruck season 4

-The fourth season of StarStruck, aka (StarStruck: The Next Level) is a Philippine television reality talent competition show, was broadcast on GMA Network.
+The fourth season of StarStruck, also known as StarStruck: The Next Level, is a Philippine television reality talent competition show, was broadcast on GMA Network.
 Hosted by Dingdong Dantes, Jolina Magdangal and Raymond Gutierrez, it premiered on December 4, 2006.
 The council was composed of Louie Ignacio, Lorna Tolentino and Douglas Quijano.
 The season ended with 91 episodes on March 25, 2007, having Jewel Mische, Aljur Abrenica, Kris Bernal and Mart Escudero as the Ultimate Survivors.

 The series is streaming online on YouTube.

 Overview

 The fourth season of StarStruck was formally announced the return of their reality-based talent show on September 3, 2006.
 GMA Network's variety program, SOP, where the hosts invited the age limit is set from 15 to 21 years old to audition for the upcoming season.
 Much of the auditions were held at the GMA Network's headquarters and at SM Supermalls throughout the Philippines.

 The pilot episode was aired on December 4, 2006.
 The new improve edition of the popular show.
 The StarStruck is shown only weekdays having Fridays as elimination night, this season Mondays to Fridays will be tests and Sundays would be the elimination night.
-The show held its the Final Judgment on March 25, 2007 at the Marikina Sports Center in Marikina.
+The show held its the Final Judgment on March 25, 2007, at the Marikina Sports Center in Marikina.